OscarPellicer/marp_template/README.md

 ## Exporting to PDF

 1. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac)
 2. Type `Marp: Export Slide Deck`
 3. Choose PDF format
 4. Select save location

+## Compressing the images in the exported PDF

+Note that the images will be exported into the PDF as is.
+If they are huge in size, the size of the final PDF will be unnecessarily large.
+If you want to compress the quality of images in the exported PDF, you can use websites such as [SmallPDF](https://smallpdf.com/pdf-compressor) or [ILovePDF](https://www.ilovepdf.com/compress_pdf).

+Alternatively, you can use command line tools such as [ImageMagick](https://imagemagick.org/index.php) to compress all the images in a folder, hence compressing their size before exporting.